-Wellness in the workplace has been a topic increasingly recognised by businesses in recent times.
-Particularly, the positive return on employees productivity and performance this brings to a business.
-Most leaders are beginning to recognise they must act, support and empower their employees to get their personal financial wellness and direction in order.
-COVID 19 has shone the spotlight on the fragility of most household budgets and the dependence on the next pay packet to live.
-Most employers know they have an underlying problem within their workforce to address, but now it’s time to walk the walk.
+Wellness in the workplace is becoming increasingly recognised by businesses.
+Particularly, the positive return employee productivity and performance brings to a business.
+Most leaders are beginning to recognise that they must act to support and empower their employees to get their personal financial wellness and direction in order.
+COVID 19 has shone the spotlight on the fragility of most household budgets and the dependence on the next pay packet.
+Most employers know that there is an underlying problem within their workforce that needs to be addressed, and now is the time to walk the walk.

-Developing a deliberate and ongoing support program with the assistance of trained professionals can take the heavy lifting and pressure off managers who don’t have the skills or time to fill the void.
+Developing a deliberate and ongoing support program with the assistance of trained professionals can take the sure off managers who don’t have the skills or time to fill the void.
 Core to the support approach required is enabling an expansion of the conversations around finances and providing practical tools that can be actioned.
 It is much more than just providing a shelf of resources and leaving it to the employee.

 A ‘should’ do something in this area is no longer good enough.
 For employers who want to do the right thing and have a defendable position, the time to demonstrate leadership and create the space to deliver these programs is now.
 It will be one of the best wellness investments you can make.

-As individuals and households there is a need to take personal responsibility for the way we engage with our money and the role model we are setting for the next generation.
-We need to invest the time and effort.
+As individuals and households, here is a need to take personal responsibility for the way we engage with our money and the role model we are setting for the next generation.
+We need to invest time and effort.
 We need to appreciate that executing poorly and leaving things to chance puts so many other parts of our broader wellness at risk.
 Technology continues to develop and is making the process of getting on top of your money much more

 achievable.
 It does not come without its own risks and problems as we evolve to a tap mentality and cashless society.